Frankie Carbo: Early years

 Carbo was born in Agrigento, Sicily, on August 10, 1904.
 Carbo was sent to the New York State Reformatory for juvenile delinquents at age eleven.
 Over the next ten years, Carbo would be in and out of prison on charges including assault and grand larceny.
 During this period, Carbo was arrested for the murder of a taxi driver who refused to pay protection money.
 Pleading not guilty, Carbo claimed self-defense.
 He eventually agreed to a plea bargain of manslaughter in exchange for a reduced sentence of two to four years in prison.
 After serving 20 months in prison, Carbo was released.

 Prohibition

-With the passage of Prohibition, he began working as a hired gunman for several bootlegger gangs.
+With the passage of Prohibition, Carbo began working as a hired gunman for several bootlegger gangs.
 In 1931, Carbo was charged with the murder of Philadelphia mobster Michael "Mickey" Duffy in Atlantic City, New Jersey; however, Carbo was eventually released.
 During the early 1930s, Carbo began working for Murder, Inc. under boss Louis "Lepke" Buchalter.